 All swimming pools and spas which contain water that is more than 30cm deep need to be inspected to ensure that a suitable barrier is provided that restricts access by young children (children under the age of five years).
 The inspection is to ensure that the barrier meets the minimum requirements of AS1926.1 Barriers are then inspected every four years.

-The City's Building Services Compliance Team will visit your property to conduct the inspection and ensure your barrier is compliant.
+Our Building Services Compliance Team will visit your property to conduct the inspection and ensure your barrier is compliant.
 The barrier is to remain in place at all times and penalties apply for non-compliance.

 Additional one-off inspections may be carried out at the request of a property owner for a fee of $135.
-This fee is separate and independent of the Building Permit application fee.
+This fee is separate and independent of the building permit application fee.

 Important note: Drowning is preventable.
 Adult supervision when young children are within the enclosure is essential for child safety.
 Maintain the barrier at all times.
 Do not prop the gate open.